Naturdragon/laddergame/README.md

 8. (Invert images when going left)

 BUGS:
-1. [Martin] Crossing fields don't work well when rolling negative numbers (Ist man beispielsweise bei field302, würfelt mit Diva eine -3, so wird man nur bis field301 zurückgesetzt & man kann nicht auf field208 gebracht werden)
+1. FIN - [Martin] Crossing fields don't work well when rolling negative numbers (Ist man beispielsweise bei field302, würfelt mit Diva eine -3, so wird man nur bis field301 zurückgesetzt & man kann nicht auf field208 gebracht werden)
+2. FIN - [Martin] When players cross the crossing the turn order is wrong.
+3. [Martin] The Character Walks while the player selects the path with the arrows.
+4. [Martin] A null pointer exception gets thrown when a player is moving to the crossing field.